tedr5/parkings-script/README.md

 📂 **Repository Files**

 - **parkings.py:** Downloads a CSV file with parking availability, processes the data, and saves it to a MySQL database.
 It serves as the initial step for sending data acquired by API to the landing zone database.
-- **fills.py:** Combines and cleans multiple CSV files containing parking information, preparing the data for database import.
-This is useful when dealing with loss data from specific dates.
+- **fills.py:** This is used when dealing with loss data from specific dates.
+It combines and cleans multiple CSV files containing parking information, preparing the data for database import.
 - **upload.py:** Downloads a CSV file from a URL, saves it locally, uploads it to a Mega account for backup.
 This is a safeguard against data loss during the extraction process.

 📊 **Data Structures**